endpointservices/mps3/docs/The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API.md

+# The sync protocol for a client-side, causally consistent, multiplayer DB over the S3 API

 This is a focussed explanation of the core sync protocol of MPS3.
 The sync protocol upgrades an S3 API into a causally consistent, multiplayer datastore without the use of intermediate servers.
 ## Why build over S3?